Ohio State Buckeyes men's ice hockey: History

 The Ohio State Buckeyes men's ice hockey program began in 1963, the team played at the new Ohio State Ice Rink, constructed in 1961.
 The Buckeyes were a founding member of the CCHA in 1971.
-The Buckeyes won the inaugural 1972 CCHA Men's Ice Hockey Tournament with a 3–0 win over Saint Louis University.
+The Buckeyes won the inaugural 1972 CCHA men's ice hockey tournament with a 3–0 win over Saint Louis University.

 One of the team's most successful seasons came in 1997–1998, the year before the Buckeyes moved into new the 17,500-seat Value City Arena, which replaced the aging and undersized (1,400-seat) Ohio State Ice Rink.
 The team finished the 1997–1998 season with an overall record of 27–13–2.
-They secured an at-large bid to the 1998 NCAA Division I Men's Ice Hockey Tournament.
+They secured an at-large bid to the 1998 tournament.
 That same season the Buckeyes advanced to the 1998 Frozen Four and lost in the semifinal game to Boston College 5–2.
 The 1998 tournament was the program's first of two all-time Frozen Four appearances, the other coming in 2018.
-In 1999 the team advanced to the 1999 NCAA Division I Men's Ice Hockey Tournament.
+In 1999 the team advanced to the 1999 NCAA tournament.
 Despite a first round elimination with a 4–2 loss to Maine, this marked the first time in school history the team made the NCAA tournament in consecutive seasons.

 The time period during the early 2000s was the most successful period in the program's history.
 Ohio State made the NCAA Post season tournament in 2003, 2004, and 2005.
 The 2003–2004 season also saw the Buckeyes win the school's second CCHA post season tournament with a 4–2 win over Big Ten and CCHA rival Michigan.
-After three seasons, the Buckeyes returned to the NCAA Tournament in 2009, when they received an at-large bid to the 2009 NCAA Tournament after a 5th-place finish in the CCHA regular season and falling to Alaska in the CCHA Quarterfinals.
-In the 2009 NCAA Tournament the team lost 8–3 to Boston University in the first round.
+After three seasons, the Buckeyes returned to the NCAA tournament in 2009, when they received an at-large bid to the 2009 NCAA tournament after a 5th-place finish in the CCHA regular season and falling to Alaska in the CCHA Quarterfinals.
+In the 2009 NCAA tournament the team lost 8–3 to Boston University in the first round.
 The program was also invited to play in the Frozen Tundra Hockey Classic against Wisconsin on February 11, 2006, which was the second-ever outdoor ice hockey game played between college teams.

 On March 21, 2011 the Big Ten Conference announced plans to sponsor men's ice hockey starting in 2013–14 season.
 Ohio State along with CCHA rivals, Michigan and Michigan State would leave the CCHA to join Minnesota and Wisconsin from the WCHA and Penn State, who would elevate their men's and women's American Collegiate Hockey Association club programs to varsity status, to form a six-team Big Ten Hockey Conference.